 This module will investigate key historical and contemporary human rights issues faced by indigenous peoples and ethnic, religious and linguistic minorities that emanate from the relationship they have with the states in which they live, other communities and the international system.
-The module will look at how communities have socially mobilised and how they have framed their identities strategically.
+The module will look at how communities have socially mobilised ,how they have framed their identities strategically, and issues of intersectionality.
 The modules will further look into how indigenous peoples and minorities are protected by international human rights law, considering the rights that have been established, the jurisprudence that has been developed, and the mechanisms for implementation that are currently used in practice.
-The module will provide an opportunity to reflect how these rights have been constructed and framed, from the collective rights of indigenous peoples to the individual rights of 'persons belonging to minorities', and how they are protected and implemented in practice.
-The module will also provide a space for consideration of contemporary challenges relating to political participation, conflict, development and other matters that affect indigenous peoples and minorities.
+The module will also provide a space for consideration of contemporary challenges relating to political participation, economic and social rights, aspects of racial discrimination, such as hate speech, natural resources and land rights,, and other matters that affect indigenous peoples and minorities.
 The assessment will include an opportunity to prepare a report to a UN body on the rights of a specific indigenous or minority group.